scarnecchia/qa-mil-package/readme.md

 ### Overview

 This document describes the program package used to perform quality assurance (QA) review and characterization of Mother Infant Linkage (MIL) data in the [Sentinel Common Data Model](https://dev.sentinelsystem.org/projects/SCDM/repos/sentinel_common_data_model/browse) (SCDM) format.

 This program package helps to ensure the data meets the necessary standards for data transformation consistency and quality.

-Analytic programs that are executed against data that is not in SCDM format will likely yield errors.
-Successful execution of the QA MIL package indicates that the source data adheres to SCDM rules.
+Successful execution of the QA MIL package indicates that the source data adheres to SCDM rules and can be used in analytic programs.

 Note that data must be in the form of SAS&reg; datasets in order to use these analytic programs.

-The specifications for the QA Package can be found in the [QA Documentation repository](https://dev.sentinelsystem.org/projects/SENTINEL/repos/sentinel-quality-assurance-documentation/browse).

-#### To View Analytic Request Packages
+#### To View QA MIL Request Packages
 * Click the drop-down menu in the top left-hand corner
 * Choose the Request ID representing the analysis of interest
 * Click the "..." button